klicGdl/IrrigationSystem/readme.md

 To manage the storage the EEPROM ligrary is used

-The memorymap is as follow:
+The memorymap is as follow, each column represents a byte:

 <table>